trin5tensa/moviedb/docs/TMDB Spec.md

 ## Basic pattern

 Not included in this basic pattern:
 - Details of exception handling.
-- Actions to handle user clearance of title field which would lead to an empty search substring.
 - Actions to get API Key.
-- Marshalling of title field arrivals:
-  - Title changes that arrive while user is still typing
-  - Short titles
 - Asynchronous handling of the internet search.
 - Code to allow the user to select and populate the returned TMDB data.